Granite City

 10three.JPG (59699 bytes)By February of 2000, fourteen of the machines had been completed and were in the hands of collectors.
 George often delivers the machines in person; they're far too delicate for the mails.
 Another four machines were scheduled to be delivered to the East Coast of the US by April or May of 2000.
 (Many people have been waiting for years for their Granite City Machine).
 According to George, "The things that we do... although they might take a long time to do them; they're very labor-intensive... but I hope they're 'the last word.'"

-The price for a completed Granite City Time Machine (as of February 2000) was pegged at £ 3,400.
-Machines are currently back-ordered, and purchasers are advised to expect potentially substantial wait-times for delivery.
+Completed Granite City Time Machines was in June 2000 back-ordered, and purchasers were advised to expect potentially substantial wait-times for delivery.

 10four.JPG (56835 bytes)To enquire about purchasing a Granite City Time Machine, contact:10five.JPG (60418 bytes)